 Over time, we generally seek to match the expected cash inflows from our long-term leases with the expected cash outflows for our long-term debt.
-To achieve this objective, we borrow on a fixed-rate basis through longer-term debt issuances under our Master Trust Funding Program.
+To achieve this objective, we borrow on a fixed-rate basis through longer-term debt issuances under our Master Trust Funding Program or through the issuance of senior unsecured notes.
 Additionally, we incur debt that bears interest at floating rates under the Revolving Credit Facility, which we use in connection with our operations, including for funding investments, the April 2019 Term Loan and the November 2019 Term Loan.
-We have fixed the floating rates on borrowings under our term loan facilities by entering into interest rate swap agreements where we pay a fixed interest rate and receive a floating interest rate equal to the rate we pay on the respective term loan.